 TSI Maximum repetition period of relevant system info blocks that needs to be received by the UE to camp on a cell; 8.32 s is assumed in this test case.

-This gives a total of [69.56] s, allow [70] s for the cell re-selection delay to a newly detectable in the test case.
+This gives a total of 69.56 s, allow 70 s for the cell re-selection delay to a newly detectable in the test case.

 A.13.1.1.3 HD – FDD Intra frequency case for UE Category NB1 Standalone mode in normal coverage with UE specific DRX